 More Muffin Recipes

 If you make and love this recipe, please leave a ★★★★★ review below!
 It means so much to me when you try my recipes, and I'd love to know how it goes.
 Please leave a comment below if you have any questions.

 - ½ cup coconut sugar

 - ½ teaspoon ground cinnamon

 - ½ teaspoon salt

-- ¾ cup unsweetened almond milk
+- ½ cup almond milk

 - 2 large eggs

-- Gently fold in strawberries with a silicone spatula.
+- Gently fold in diced strawberries.

-- Bake for 20-25 minutes, until the center of the muffins bounce back when poked.
+- Bake muffins for 20-22 minutes, until muffins bounce back when gently touched.

 You can substitute all purpose flour for the bread flour if you don't have any available.
 Bread flour just makes the muffins a tad bit fluffier!